CN-Celeb: multi-genre speaker recognition: Speaker recognition: challenge, technique and data

 \section{Speaker recognition: challenge, technique and data}

 We firstly present a historical review of speaker recognition research.
-The review follows the theme of variation (uncertainty) treatment, and emphasizes the interaction amongst variation treatment, technique development and data accumulation.
-Our view is that the demand for dealing with more complex variations warrants the design of more sophisticated techniques (models), and these techniques rely heavily on more intricate datasets.
+Different from the previous overviews that concentrate on details of speaker recognition techniques~\cite{campbell1997speaker,reynolds2002overview,hansen2015speaker}, this review focuses on the interaction amongst scientific challenge, technical development and data accumulation.
 With this outlook, we categorize the development of speaker recognition research into 4 phases, as outlined in Table~\ref{tab:tech}.